Better experience in portrait mode.

 2. Innovation and the Spirit of the Maestro

 For Iwan Tirta, batik is not just a fashion product but a spiritual medium.
-He even once said, 'I do not create batik, but preserve it like a guardian.'
+He even once said, 'I do not create batik, but I preserve it like a guardian.'

 3. Challenge: Pleasing Two Generations

-Maintaining the identity of the brand while meeting the rapidly changing market expectations is clearly not an easy task.
-Moreover, now 50% of their consumers come from the millennial generation and 20% from Gen Z. At the same time, there are still loyal consumers from previous generations who desire the classic ambiance characteristic of Iwan Tirta.
+Maintaining the identity of the brand while meeting rapidly changing market expectations is clearly not an easy task.
+Moreover, now 50% of their consumers come from the millennial generation and 20% from Gen Z. At the same time, there are still loyal consumers from previous generations who desire the classic ambiance typical of Iwan Tirta.

 4. Award at the Nusantara Textile Parade 2025